Shaquill Griffin: Early life

-Shaquill Griffin was born to Tangie and Terry Griffin on July 20, 1995, in St. Petersburg Florida, less than two minutes before Shaquem.
+Shaquill Griffin was born to Tangie and Terry Griffin on July 20, 1995, in St. Petersburg, Florida, less than two minutes before Shaquem.
 Shaquill and Shaquem competed together in track, baseball, and football.

-High school career

 Griffin attended Lakewood High School in St. Petersburg, Florida.
 He played high school football for the Spartans.
 He chose to attend UCF after high school.

 College career

 Griffin played for the University of Central Florida (UCF) Knights from 2013 to 2016, rejecting offers from other teams including the Miami Hurricanes, his dream team, to play with his twin brother Shaquem.
 He left UCF one season before Shaquem, as Shaquem redshirted his freshman year while Shaquill saw playing time.

 As a freshman, Shaquill recorded six total tackles and one pass defensed in four games.
 As a sophomore, Shaquill recorded 15 total tackles and an interception in six games.
 As a junior, he recorded 43 total tackles, one interception returned for a touchdown (against Temple), and 11 passes defensed in 11 games.
 As a senior, he recorded 49 total tackles, four interceptions (one against Tulane returned for a touchdown), 15 passes defensed, and one fumble recovery.